 Makeup: Less Is More

 - Give yourself extra time.
-If you take five minutes to get ready in the morning, allow yourself 15.
-It's better to build in some wiggle room.
+If you take five minutes to get ready in the morning, allow yourself at least 15.

-- The night before your interview, exfoliate chapped lips by scrubbing them with a warm, wet washcloth.
+- The night before your interview, exfoliate chapped lips by exfoliating them with a warm, wet washcloth or a DIY sugar scrub.
 Follow with a generous coating of lip balm.
 Before the interview, use a sheer lipstick to give lips a hint of color.
-Nars Dolce Vita ($26) flatters a range of skin tones.
+Nars Dolce Vita ($27) flatters a range of skin tones.

 - Wear lipstick, not lip gloss.
-Gloss is too shiny and youthful for a formal occasion like an interview.
+Gloss is too shiny and youthful for a professional setting.

-- Use eye shadows in neutral shades such as tan, brown, and cream.
-A little bit of shimmer is fine, but stay away from adding a lot of shine to your eyelids.
+- Use eye shadows in neutral and natural shades.
+A little bit of shimmer is fine, but stay away from adding a lot of shine (especially glitter!) to your eyelids.

 - Applying a little bit of blush makes everyone look healthier.
 Use this rather than bronzer for a natural-looking, healthy glow.